The Challenge

 - nuclear magnetic resonance (NRM).

-The project will undertake three specialised programs that, combined, bridge the resolution gap from the macrostructural to the atomic level.
+The project had 3 specialised programs that, combined, bridged the resolution gap from the macrostructural to the atomic level.

-- Biomedical Imaging Collections and Analysis addresses collections-based research being undertaken across the fleet of Australian imaging instruments, including those across the National Imaging Facility, medical research institutes and clinical sites.
+- Biomedical Imaging Collections and Analysis addressed collections-based research being undertaken across the fleet of Australian imaging instruments, including those across the National Imaging Facility, medical research institutes and clinical sites.

-- National Tools for Scattering and Beyond integrates environments for scattering data such as that obtained at ANSTO and will be broadly applied to other techniques including NMR or drug discovery.
+- National Tools for Scattering and Beyond integrated environments for scattering data such as that obtained at ANSTO and will be broadly applied to other techniques including NMR or drug discovery.

 Who Will Benefit

-The ACCS will benefit thousands of researchers who use characterisation techniques, facility scientists who run instruments, and researchers using imaging collections, and will uplift the research capability offered to industry.
+The ACCS benefits thousands of researchers who use characterisation techniques, facility scientists who run instruments, and researchers using imaging collections, and will uplift the research capability offered to industry.

 Research communities will benefit by reducing the time to publication and increasing the quality and reproducibility of their research.
 Funders can increase the return on investment in instruments and focus their funding on research.